ishaan-bedi/rice-crop-identification-classifier/README.md

 ### Instructions

-1. **Data Preparation**: Execute "Extract_Load.ipynb" to collect and prepare the necessary data.
+1. **Data Preparation**: Execute "Load_PredictionData.ipynb" and "Load_TrainData.ipynb" to collect and prepare the necessary data.
 2. **Modeling and Evaluation**: Proceed to "ML_Processing.ipynb" for machine learning model development and evaluation.

 Refer to the notebook comments for additional tips and insights during execution.